 Still, take precautions and think twice before eating at a new place.

 Diversity in food and culture

-Delhi is mini India because people from every part of India are living in here.
+Delhi is a mini India because people from every part of India are living here.
 The foods and drinks from the different regions are easily available in Delhi.
 You may not get the same authentic taste as you get in its state of origin but you can taste every bit of India in Delhi.

 Due to this diversity, you can also experience different festivals of India in Delhi.

 The festivals are celebrated on a grand scale in Delhi.
 Diwali and Holi are the main festivals of India.
 If you are celebrating Holi in Delhi then take some basic precautions and celebrate it with known people.
 Or just watch others playing Holi from a safe distance.
 Chances of eve-teasing and molestations are more if a woman tries to celebrate Holi with unknown people in public places.

 Diwali is the biggest festival of the year and celebrated with much fanfare.
 The beautiful lighting on every house and fireworks are the main highlight of this festival.
 Unfortunately due to firecrackers pollution goes to a dangerous level.
 Use a good quality of mask if you plan to stay in Delhi.